USEPA/PRTR-QSTR-models/README.md

 #### 3.1.2.
 Modelling

 For modelling, as a normal Data Science practice, you can check the [Jupyter Notebooks](https://github.com/USEPA/PRTR-QSTR-models/tree/data-driven/data_driven/modeling/notebooks) to run each experiment iteractively.
 Those notebooks call functions that are stored in the [scripts](https://github.com/USEPA/PRTR-QSTR-models/tree/data-driven/data_driven/modeling/scripts) folder.
 The input [folder](https://github.com/USEPA/PRTR-QSTR-models/tree/data-driven/data_driven/modeling/input) contains information used to set the model params both for building the base model and perform hyperparameter tuning.
-The [output](https://github.com/USEPA/PRTR-QSTR-models/tree/data-driven/data_driven/modeling/output) folder container the results obtain during the modelling and optimization stages.
+The [output](https://github.com/USEPA/PRTR-QSTR-models/tree/data-driven/data_driven/modeling/output) folder contains the results obtain during the modelling and optimization stages.

 <hr/>